siphemkngwn/hy/README.md

 - **Code and Model**: Submit both:
   - **Training Code**: All scripts and code required for training the model.
   - **Trained Model**: The model file generated from your code.
-- **Language**: Submissions must be in Python; however, R, and MATLAB submissions are also accepted.
+- **Language**: Submissions must be in Python; however, R submissions are also accepted.
 Python is recommended to facilitate baseline comparisons.
+We are no longer accepting the Matlab submissions.

 #### Code Validity